At EZOfficeInventory, we are committed to providing an unmatched support experience. Here’s how to get in touch:

 Cart Identifier View on Listing Page

-You will view Cart Identifier on Cart listing page based on the setting you choose in Company Settings → Advanced Settings → Cart Identifier.
+You will view Cart Identifier on the Cart listing page based on the setting you choose in the Company Settings → Advanced Settings → Cart Identifier.

-If Cart# is enabled, you’ll see Cart# as your primary column by default on the Cart listing page or transactions listing.
-Here, the table can also be customized using the 3 vertical dots on top right corner of the table.
+If Cart # is enabled, you’ll see Cart # as your primary column by default on the Cart listing page or transaction listing.
+Here, the table can also be customized using the ‘pencil icon’ on the top right corner of the table.
 If you keep track of your Cart’s identification number, a column for CIN can be customized here.

 Similarly, if Cart Identification Number (CIN) is enabled, you’ll see CIN as your primary column by default on the cart listing page and vice versa.